 • Allow time for boarding.
 With 30mins left, I was already amongst the last to board for my flight.

-• I clocked 4600km which was 600km over the mileage limit and paid off the excess mileage at SR0.35/km.
+• I had clocked 4600km which was 600km over the mileage limit and paid off the excess mileage at SR0.35/km.